tributech-solutions/tributech-docs/docs/guides/guide-data-via-apis.md

 ## Prerequisites

-The prerequisits for consuming data from a subscription via the integrated APIs are the following:
+The prerequisits for consuming data from a Subscription via the integrated APIs are the following:

-- A granted subscription to a dataset (you are also able to visualize your own datasets)
+- A granted Subscription to a Dataset (you are also able to visualize your own Datasets)
 - Data exists on owner side within the selected time-frame (Master DB)
 - Data is already synchronised on the consumer side (Slave DB)